Legislative Relationship Between Centre and State

 Option b – State List

-Which one among the following pairs of levels of Government and Legislative Power is not correctly matched?
+Which of the following pairs of government levels and legislative powers is incorrectly matched?

 (a) Central Government – Union List